Vasectomy Reversal in Clearwater, FL

 Patients who have previously received a vasectomy will occasionally change their mind later on for a wide variety of reasons.
 While a vasectomy is a permanent form of birth control, there is a procedure that can reverse it effects.

 Dr. Beilan is a fellowship-trained urologist who specializes in treating sexual dysfunction using medical and surgical therapies including urologic prosthetics, implants, and reconstructive surgery.
 Dr. Beilan is a vasectomy reversal specialist and has performed many successful procedures in his years of experience.
-For more information about the vasectomy reversal procedures, call us at (727) 441-1508 to schedule your appointment today.
+For more information about the vasectomy reversal procedure at our sexual health clinics in Clearwater, FL, call us at (727) 441-1508 or request an appointment through our secure online form today.

 A vasectomy procedure involves the cutting of the vas deferens.
 These tubes are what allows the sperm to travel from a testicle into the semen.
 During a vasectomy reversal, the surgeon will reconnect the tubes of the vas deferens in order to restore its connection between the sperm and semen.